Find out what a producer organisation (PO) is and the benefits of joining one.

 How to become a PO

-Growers wishing to form a PO must be assessed by the Rural Payments Agency (RPA), if based in England or Wales, or the relevant Devolved Administration in Scotland or Northern Ireland.
+Growers wishing to form a PO must be assessed by the Rural Payments Agency (RPA), if based in England, Northern Ireland or Wales, or the relevant Devolved Administration in Scotland.

 The RPA or relevant Devolved Administration will check that the PO meets the criteria for becoming a PO.